toddaustin07/edgebridge/README.md

 If you want edgebridge to automatically start and run in the background whenever your system boots, follow these steps:

-- Create a service file:
+- Create a systemd service file:
   ```
   cd /lib/systemd/system
   sudo nano edgebridge.service